Skip to main content

 • Live fish or predatory species of any size

-• Images of any kind that represent children in a degrading or ridiculous way, or in an attitude inciting violence or destruction.
+• Images of any kind that depict children in a degrading or ridiculous manner, or in an attitude that incites violence or destruction.

-• Clothing or footwear that are not part of your personal luggage.
+• Clothing or footwear that is not part of your personal luggage.

 • Weapons and ammunition